Charlie Plummer

 Charlie Faulkner Plummer (born May 24, 1999) is an American actor.
-Plummer began his career as a child actor in short films before appearing on the television dramas Boardwalk Empire and Granite Flats.
-In 2019, he starred in the Hulu miniseries Looking for Alaska as Miles "Pudge" Halter and received critical acclaim.
-In 2022, he starred as young Franklin D. Roosevelt in the Showtime series The First Lady.

-He made his feature film debut in David Chase's drama Not Fade Away (2012) before landing the lead role in Felix Thompson's directorial debut King Jack (2015).
-In 2017, he gained wider recognition for his supporting role in Ridley Scott's crime thriller All the Money in the World, and his lead role in Andrew Haigh's drama Lean on Pete.
-His performance in the latter garnered critical praise and earned him the Marcello Mastroianni Award for best emerging actor at the 74th Venice Film Festival.
+He began his career as a child actor in short films and made his feature film debut in David Chase's drama Not Fade Away (2012) before landing a lead role in King Jack (2015).
+In 2017, he gained wider recognition for playing John Paul Getty III in Ridley Scott's thriller All the Money in the World and a troubled teenager in Andrew Haigh's drama Lean on Pete.
+His performance in the latter earned him the Marcello Mastroianni Award for best emerging actor.

+On television, Plummer made his first prominent appearances on the dramas Boardwalk Empire (2011–2013) and Granite Flats (2013–2015).
+He has since starred in the Hulu miniseries Looking for Alaska (2019) and portrayed a young Franklin D. Roosevelt in the Showtime series The First Lady (2022).

 Early life

 Plummer was born in Poughkeepsie, New York, to theatre actress Maia Guest and writer-producer John Christian Plummer, and grew up in Cold Spring.
 He has a younger brother, James.
 His family moved frequently due to his parents' jobs which resulted in his attending seven different schools growing up: three in Los Angeles, two in upstate New York and two in New York City.

 Despite being very shy as a child, Plummer was exposed to acting at an early age by his parents, both of whom had worked in theatre.
 He gained experience acting in local stage productions of plays and musicals, crediting the experience with the latter for sparking his love of acting.
 He met his current manager at the age of ten when he first sought professional acting roles.
 Plummer eventually transferred to and attended the Professional Children's School in Manhattan due to his demanding filming schedule on television shows.